rajashtani/InsightForge/apis/api_design_principles.md

 ### 2.3 GraphQL

-**Definition**: GraphQL is a query language for APIs that enables clients to request specific data through a single endpoint (e.g., `/graphql`).
+GraphQL is a query language for APIs that enables clients to request specific data through a single endpoint (e.g., `/graphql`).
 It uses a schema to define data types and operations, including queries (data retrieval), mutations (data modification), and subscriptions (real-time updates).

 **Detailed Explanation**: GraphQL’s schema-driven approach allows clients to specify the exact structure of responses, reducing data over-fetching and under-fetching compared to REST.
 Queries and mutations are stateless, while subscriptions use WebSockets for persistent connections.
 The single-endpoint design simplifies routing, and strong typing ensures response consistency.